CivicActions/guidebook/common-practices-tools/software-and-support/mural.md

 ### Rooms

 Each project at CivicActions has its own dedicated room in Mural.
 Within these rooms, you can find various folders that organize the murals pertinent to that project.
-If your project does not have a room, or if you need any modifications, you can submit a ticket on the CivicActions support portal [here](https://team.support.civicactions.com/servicedesk/customer/portal/4/group/15/create/59).
+If your project does not have a room, or if you need any modifications, you can create a room youself.
+If you have any issue with creating a room, please submit a ticket on the CivicActions support portal [here](https://team.support.civicactions.com/servicedesk/customer/portal/4/group/15/create/59).

 You can find the Mural rooms by going [here](https://app.mural.co/t/civicactions3117/rooms) or clicking **Rooms** under the CivicActions workspace.

 ![Mural Rooms](../../assets/images/pick-me-mural.png)

-### Inviting External Users
+### External Users

-When working with external users such as government officials, you can invite them to specific project rooms without granting access to non-project rooms or folders.
+The easiest way to work with external users is to share a link to the Mural.
+If additional security is needed, then you have the ability to add a password.
+If additional, persistent access is required, you can invite them to specific project rooms without granting access to non-project rooms or folders.
 This ensures that sensitive information remains secure while facilitating collaboration with external partners.
 To request a new external, or any user, [**submit a ticket**](https://team.support.civicactions.com/servicedesk/customer/portal/4/group/14/create/53).

 ### Organizing Murals